onedayzero/Competitive-Teams-Winning-in-Valorant/README.md

 Above is a graph that has 3 variables, pistol wins, rounds won during the first half, and on what map these statistics occured.
 The interesting statistic is not the variance on the map 'Fracture', that is a new map and is expected, but when a team does not win their pistol round (there is one per half so if they won 0 they lost the round in the first half) they still will usually win around 6 rounds out of 12.
 This value changes to 8 out of 12 rounds if they won the first round and preceeded to win the first round of the second half, so they would be 9 out of 13 rounds won.

 ### ![Type I and Type II Error Matrix](https://docs.google.com/drawings/d/e/2PACX-1vQC_RFtSCesXmJ2tKeOZG4Km1TTLgRR5FAkG5worxbhziHU3HJV6r8ga4DAbDmM9t2rrMjzy9A4mFQ6/pub?w=384&h=282)
 This matrix comes from the machine learning model that I believe is currently the best model to predict a team will win their match, based on the 5 features I stated in the overview of this project.
 The machine learning model used was K-Nearest Neighbor, k being optimized to equal to 22 after exploring k being equal to 1 through 50.
 There are a few amount of Type I and Type II errors, however, given that this topic is for a video game played as an eSport, the errors are not critical but can help greatly for gaining insights on success for a team.
+The errors both occur around 8% from the predictions.

 ## Summary
+From the KNN model of the feature engineered dataset, the team that gets to pick the map has a clear advantage.
+Regardless if they win the pistol rounds, they tend to win at least half of the matches in the first half of the game.
+This is no indication that the statistics change whether the team starts on attack or defend.
+When teams play, they generally play a Best of 3 which means they both get to pick a map and then the tournament organizer will randomly pick the third map.
+For championship level games, it moves to a Best of 5 which means they get 2 map selections each with a random 5th map.
+With the newer maps having the most variance, a team that learns the newer maps first could find more ways to get advantages if it is not their map they selected.

 ## Recommendations
+This project was completed after studying data science for 2 months.
+I believe with more experience I will be able to explore more models in a timely manner, select better visual representations and tune the models to a higher degree, eliminating even more errors.
+More models could have been explored with the PCA (feature engineered) data.